uzh-rpg/rpg_timelens/README.md

         ...

 ```
-Each `events_aligned` folder contains events in the form of several files with template filename `%06d.npz`, and `images_corrected` contains images in the form of several files with template filename `%06d.png`.
-The `events_aligned` each event file with index `n` contains events between images with index `n-1` and `n`, i.e. event file `000001.npz` contains events between images `000000.png` and `000001.png`.
+Each `events_aligned` folder contains events files with template filename `%06d.npz`, and `images_corrected` contains image files with template filename `%06d.png`.
+In `events_aligned` each event file with index `n` contains events between images with index `n-1` and `n`, i.e. event file `000001.npz` contains events between images `000000.png` and `000001.png`.
 Moreover, `images_corrected` also contains `timestamp.txt` where image timestamps are stored.
-Note that some folders may contain too many images, however, the number of image stamps in `timestamp.txt` should match.
+Note that in some folders there are more image files than event files.
+However, the image stamps in `timestamp.txt` should match with the event files and the additional images can be ignored.

-For a quick test on loading the dataset download the dataset to a folder using the link sent by email.
+For a quick test download the dataset to a folder using the link sent by email.

     wget download_link.zip -O /tmp/dataset.zip
     cd /tmp